JAnthelme/relation-tool/README.md

 ----------+----------
 abc       |3.145159
 ```
 (here we just reordered the columns.
-Check-out the [`table`](https://janthelme.github.io/relation-tool/relation-tool-0.1.0.0/Relvar.html#g:8) FIXMEHL function for more options).
+Check-out the [`table`](https://janthelme.github.io/relation-tool/relation-tool-0.1.0.0/Relvar.html#g:8) function for more options).
 ### Relation operators
 Given the following relation:
 ```sh